Not a member? Sign Up Now!

 Enter Username or Email to reset.

 Daniel’s Places is one of the few programs in LA County offering services specifically targeted to transitional aged young adults (TAY) 16 – 28 years of age.
-According to the 2018 LAHSA Homeless Youth Count, Los Angeles County has over 3,000 unaccompanied youth experiencing homelessness.
+According to the 2019 LAHSA Homeless Youth Count, Los Angeles County has 3,926 unaccompanied youth experiencing homelessness, which was a 24% increase from the previous year.
 These young adults have unaddressed trauma and untreated mental health conditions.
 These challenges severely compromise the health and well-being of youth experiencing homelessness and jeopardize their efforts to reconnect with society and succeed in education and employment.
 Without appropriate and compassionate intervention, many youths experiencing homelessness are at high risk of entering into an irreversible cycle of chronic homelessness, total dependence on welfare, long-term mental health conditions, and a permanent aversion to society.
 Step Up has made the TAY services of Daniel’s Places an organizational priority to deliver the necessary support.

-TAY services and programs include: street outreach and engagement; a drop-in center; supportive housing; employment opportunities; mental health care; service coordination; healthcare; education; and linkages to other services.
+TAY services and programs include: street outreach and engagement; a drop-in center; supportive housing; workforce development; mental health care; service coordination; healthcare; education; and linkages to other services.